Wendy's: 2000s–2010s

+2020s

-In October 2019, Wendy's announced that it was returning to the UK market, which it had served from 1980 to 1986, then again from 1992 to 2000.
+In October 2019, Wendy's announced that it was returning to the UK market.
 The first of 20 planned restaurants was due to open in 2020 in Stoke-on-Trent, but it was later announced that the first location would be Reading, Berkshire.
 The Reading restaurant opened on June 2, 2021.
 Wendy's would open its first drive-thru location in the UK in Colchester in July 2023.
 In January 2021, Wendy's announced that after the bankruptcy of franchisee NPC Quality Burgers Inc., half of NPC's outlets would be bought by Flynn Restaurant.

-In 2023, Wendy's announced it would be returning to Australia, with hundreds of locations set to open across the country.
-The chain previously operated in Australia from the 1970s until it was closed in 1986.
-However, the US Burger giant has already run into a potential issue with the trademark to Wendy's name already owned by a different fast food outlet named Wendy's Milk Bar, which opened in 1979 and has been operating in the country for over 40 years.
-In January 2025, Wendy's opened its first store in Surfers Paradise.
+On May 13, 2021, Wendy's opened a pop-up store in The Rocks in the Sydney central business district for a day.
+Following this, in 2023 Wendy's announced it would be returning to Australia, with hundreds of locations planned to open across the country.
+However, in Australia Wendy's faces a potential trademark issue with the Wendy's name already in use by an existing ice cream parlour franchise named Wendy's Milk Bar, which opened in 1979 and has been operating in the country for over 40 years.
+In January 2025, Wendy's opened its first Australian store in Surfers Paradise.